muhammadnaqeebasif/DataEngineeringNanoDegree/Modules/4. Data Pipelines with Airflow/README.md

 This folder contains the work done in `Data Pipelines with Airflow` module of the Data Engineering Nano Degree.
 It contains the following folders:
 * **Lesson 1 - Data Pipelines** - This folder contains the work done in lesson 1 of `Data Pipelines with Airflow` module.
+* **Lesson 2 - Data Quality** - This folder contains the work done in lesson 2 of `Data Pipelines with Airflow` module.